 The San Pakoy Market

 The San Pakoy area is an area situated opposite to Wat Gate area and with Charoen Mueang road in the middle.
 Before the arrival of the railway to Chiang Mai this area was only a small community.
 The first community to settle here was the Ban Thasatoy community at the back of the present San Pakoy market.
 This market features in our Chiang Mai markets tour by samlor.
 It is one of our favorite local markets.
 San Pakoy is often spelt as San Pakoi.

-The center for Buddhists in this area is the San Pakoy temple.
-It is situated at the side of San Pakoy market.
-Originally, its name was Wat Nang Leo and was located on the Ping river bank.
+The center for Buddhists in this area is the San Pakoy temple, which is located to the market.
+This temple was initially located on the Ping River Bank.
 After the temple was flooded it was moved to the present site.
-It was renamed Wat San Pakoy.
-There is evidence showing that the chedi in this temple was built in the era of Prachao Kawirolot Suriyawong and the ceremony for the chedi was in 1868.
+It was then renamed Wat San Pakoy.
+There is evidence showing that the chedi in this temple dates from the era of Prachao Kawirolot Suriyawong and the ceremony for the chedi took place in 1868.
 From the survey of this temple it was found that the present viharn was completed on 14 March, 1929.

-Though this area has a separate Chinese temple for Chinese merchants it is understood that this temple is also the center for Chinese Buddhists in the area.
+Though this area has a separate temple for Chinese merchants it is understood that this temple is also the center for Chinese Buddhists in the area.
 The San Pakoy area met its decline when the road between Bangkok and Chiang Mai was completed.
 Road transportation replaced the railway because it was faster and because the train ran only two days a week.
 The market still oozes this old charm.
 Although it must have been much busier in the old days, it is still an important center of the community.
 Tourists very seldom visit this market, which makes it all the more enjoyable.
 See below the location of the market: